 The old center

 The city was historically an important Roman and later Venetian stronghold, which explains its fascinating mix of architectural styles.
 Take your time to stroll around through the small streets, the harbour and charming squares.
 On the water side there is the unique Sea Organ.
 This is an architectural sound art installation that creates music from the movement of the sea.
 Right next to it lies the Greeting to the Sun, a large solar-powered light installation that comes alive at sunset.
+Be sure to walk along the city walls.
+These UNESCO-listed defensive walls with scenic walking paths are stunning at the end of the day.

 Zadar has “the most beautiful sunset in the world.” – Alfred Hitchcock